belkale/financial_independence/README.md

 Ideally, consult a financial planner for managing your finances.
 There are lot of fee-only financial planners who can help you do proper planning and invest in a systematic fashion.
 Go for financial planners who charge a flat fee instead of fee based on percentage of your assets.
 [List of Fee-only Financial Planners in India](https://freefincal.com/list-of-fee-only-financial-planners-in-india/) has a list of fee-only financial planners in India who can help you.

 If you are confident you can manage your finances or are concerned about privacy please proceed below to do your own financial planning.
+I would also recommend [Lets Talk Money by Monika Halan](https://www.amazon.in/Lets-Talk-Money-Youve-Worked/dp/9352779398) for doing your own financial planning.

 **Disclaimer:** Advice below is based on my personal experience and might not work the same for you.
 Please do sufficient research before investing and don't blindly follow the advice.